-The Criminal Division is responsible for prosecuting cases arising from a vast array of federal criminal offenses.
-To build their cases, Assistant U.S. Attorneys work closely with all of the federal, state, and local law enforcement partners, as well as the offices of inspector general of the various federal agencies and executive branch departments.
-Prosecutors also coordinate their efforts with the Virginia Attorney General and Commonwealth Attorney’s Offices throughout the Eastern District of Virginia to use every tool available to protect the public, enforce the law and deter crime.
+EDVA’s Criminal Division is responsible for prosecuting cases arising from a wide array of federal criminal offenses.
+To build their cases, federal prosecutors (known as Assistant U.S. Attorneys or AUSAs) work closely with EDVA’s federal, state, and local law enforcement partners, as well as the offices of inspector general of federal agencies and Executive Branch departments.
+Prosecutors also coordinate their efforts with the Virginia Office of the Attorney General and Commonwealth’s Attorneys’ Offices throughout EDVA to use every tool available to protect the public, enforce the law, and deter crime.

 EDVA’s criminal enforcement priorities include national security, violent crime, cybercrime, financial crime, public corruption, civil rights, and narcotics trafficking.
 Below are summaries of EDVA’s strategic objectives and priorities in each of these core areas.

 Protecting the security interests of the United States